Pebble transducers with unary output: Proof of Lemma - Independent pairs

 The second issue is that Algorithm \ref{algo:indep} iterates on $\itera{\forest}$, but not on the positions $\{1, \dots, |F|\}$ (that's what a bimachine does).
 Recall the function $\pi$ from Definition \ref{def:pi}.
 The idea is to code the iterable node $\nodi$ by the position $\xi(\nodi) \defined \pi(\mine{\nodi}{\forest}) \in \{1, \dots, |\forest|\}$.
 Due to the partition, each position of $\{1, \dots, |\forest|\}$ codes at most one iterable node.

 We then need to check if a position codes for an iterable node $\nodi$ of type $\tau_1$, such that $|A_{\forest}| = c$ and $\nodb_i = \basis{\nodi}{\forest}$.
 This is the purpose of Claim \ref{claim:check-tau}, which is used to build the monoid morphism of the main bimachine (similarly to what we did for Lemma \ref{lem:distinguishable}).
-Its proof is a standard construction of regular languages.
+Its proof is an easy construction of regular languages.

 \begin{claim} One can build a regular language $P^{-c}_{i} \subseteq (\apar{A} \uplus \marq{\apar{A}})^*$ such that for all $w \in A^+$, $\forest \in \ltm$ over $w$ and $1 \le j \le |\forest|$:

 \end{claim}